snipevx/snipevx.github.io/src/content/posts/attack-mapping-with-bloodhound.md

 ./bloodhound-cli install
 ```

+> Bloodhound can be updated using the `./bloodhound-cli update` command.

 ![alt text](./images/bloodhound/s1.png)

 Now visit http://localhost:8080 in browser to access the bloodhound interface.
 Enter "admin" in email address field and the password provided in the terminal towards the end of the bloodhound-cli script output.